 It would be nice if the nomenclature for meat cuts were the same from animal to animal, and from country to country.
 Alas, they are not.
 A standing rib roast (beef) is the same as a rack of lamb is the same as a bone-in pork roast or pork crown roast.
 Beef short ribs are pretty much the same as pork spare ribs, but don't ask for beef spare ribs because there is no such thing.

 In April 2013 The Beef Checkoff Program, the National Pork Board, and the United States Department of Agriculture (USDA) agreed to new labeling standards in an attempt to "make things easier on the consumer".
 I have updated the list below to include new names, list ing them first.
 Click here to see a pdf of all the new pork names and the old ones side by side.
-The old names are in the right column.
 I have highlighted some of the more interesting changes.

 Regardless, traditional, regional, and even local names will be on your store shelves.
 There is a standard guidebook for butchers, the North American Meat Processors Association Meat Buyers Guide, and it shows photos and assigns names and numbers to the different cuts from animals.
 If you are serious about meat, you should spring for one (just click the link to order it from Amazon).
 Here is some info about the different cuts of pork.

 According to the National Pork Board, with a market weight of 265 pounds the typical hog will produce a 200 pound carcass that will yield about 150 pounds of retail cuts of pork.
 Everything but the squeal is used, however.
 The bristly hair is often used for brushes, pig's feet are pickled, pork skins are fried and sold as snacks, rendered fat and lard are used for baking and frying.
 Even the snouts are cooked sometimes.
 Here are the average weights of popular cuts from a typical hog.

 Hams (hind legs).
 37 pounds of retail meat.